How to feel more confident about childbirth

 Pressure to be a perfect parent

-For many new parents, there can be pressure to be the 'perfect' parent.
-According to a recent survey by Stokke, 71% of mums admit to feeling guilty for not doing - or not being able to do - something advised by parenting experts, compared to 57% of dads.
+For many new parents, there can be pressure to be the perfect parent.
+A survey by Stokke, found 71% of mums admit to feeling guilty for not doing - or not being able to do - something advised by parenting experts, compared to 57% of dads.
 A further 81% of women said they felt guilty over their parenting choices, too.

 However, it's unrealistic to expect to know exactly what you're doing - especially for first-time parents.
 It’s normal to feel overwhelmed and it is a matter of trial and error to find out what works best for you.